Relationship Psychology & Research Library

 Breakup Recovery Timeline

-A realistic timeline of emotional recovery from the first days through longer-term detachment.
+A realistic guide to emotional recovery after a breakup, from the first shock through longer-term emotional adjustment.

 No Contact Timeline

-What typically happens week by week during no contact and why the early stages feel hardest.
+What typically happens during no contact and why it often feels hardest at the beginning.

 Emotional Detachment Timeline

-How attachment gradually loosens and what moving on actually looks like over time.
+How attachment gradually loosens and what emotional detachment actually looks like over time.

 How Long Does It Take to Get Over Someone?